mozilla-releng/releasewarrior-2.0/docs/misc-operations/off-cycle-partner-repacks-and-funnelcake.md

 Original docs are [here](https://mana.mozilla.org/wiki/display/RelEng/Partner+Repack+Creation).

-Note: this landed after Firefox 60.0rc gtb, so if we need off-cycle partner repacks for Firefox 60.0, we'll have to create the action task off a later revision than the release.

 # Background

 We repackage Firefox for partners.
 Occasionally we'll have a new study (funnelcake) or a new partner or partner config that happens after a release is built, but before the next release is scheduled to be built, and we need to repack that partner off-cycle.